xgao0412/the_data_incubator/README.md

 The data were parsed using BeautifulSoup by scraping html, I also used the spaCy's entity recognition to get names.
 Finally, I ran the graph analysis using networkx.

+## Yelp review ratings prediction
+This project is using json data about each venue, for example, city,latitude/longitude, ,category,attributes.
+I built 4 models based on each data and a linear regression model based on the outputs of the previous models.

+Specifically, I created my own classes to capture the data, transform them to a list of dictionaries.This way sklearn dictvectorizer will come in handy.
+Then pipeline method is used to train and predict.